ururk/makeitstripey/README.md

 ## MSF Generator

 MSF Generator creates a basic msf file for use with the Mosaic Palette(+).
 It does not create a transition tower, so the stripe effect it generates is a bit unpredictable.
-Provided your machine is well calibrated, it should produce a reasonably
+Provided your machine is well calibrated, it should produce a closely accurate print.

 **Only supports Simplify3D generated G-code**